 Start Fire Problems Possible Cause Solution Not enough kindling/paper or no kindling/paper Use dry kindling, more paper.
-Arrange kindling & wood for air movement.
+Arrange kindling and wood for air movement.
 Check for restricted termination cap Check for blockage of outside air kit; if installed.
 Check for flue blockage.
-Not enough air for fire to ignite Pre-warm flue before starting fire (refer to Building a Fire on page 13).
-Can not get fire started Check for adequate vent height (refer to Chimney Height / Rise and Run on page 14 in the Installation manual).
-Excessive smoke or spillage Burns too slowly Open window below the appliance towards the wind.
-Not enough heat output Wood condition is too wet, too large Use dry, seasoned wood (refer to Seasoned Wood on page 10 ).
-Bed of coals not established before adding wood Start with paper & kindling to establish bed of coals (refer to Building a Fire on page 13).
+Not enough air for fire to ignite Pre-warm flue before starting fire (refer to Building A Fire section on page 13).
+Can not get fire started Check for adequate vent height (refer to Chimney Height / Rise and Run section on page 14 in the Installation manual).
+Can not get fire started Excessive smoke or spillage Burns too slowly Open window below the appliance towards the wind.
+Not enough heat output Wood condition is too wet, too large Use dry, seasoned wood (refer to Seasoned Wood section on page 10).
+Bed of coals not established before adding wood Start with paper & kindling to establish bed of coals (refer to Building A Fire section on page 13).
 Flue blockage such as birds' nests or leaves in termination cap Have chimney inspected for creosote and cleaned by a certified chimney sweep.
-Down draft or negative pressure Do not use exhaust fans during start-up (refer to Negative Pressure on page 15).
+Down draft or negative pressure Do not use exhaust fans during start-up (refer to Negative Pressure section on page 15).
 Competition with exhaust devices Open window below the appliance towards the wind.
 Mix in hardwood.
-Extremely dry or soft wood Mix in less seasoned wood after fire is established (refer to Wood Fuel on page 12).
+Extremely dry or soft wood Mix in less seasoned wood after fire is established (refer to Wood Fuel section on page 12).
 Fire burns too fast Check for correct vent height; too much vertical height creates over drafting.
-Over drafting Check location of vent termination (refer to Chimney Termination Requirement on page 13 in the Installation manual ).
+Over drafting Check location of vent termination (refer to Chimney Termination Requirement section on page 13 of the Installation manual).